Can Foreigners Open One Too?Malaysian Bank Account— How to Open One, Recommended Banks & Required Documents

 Malaysian Mobile Number

-Branches experienced in handling foreign nationals
+Branches experienced in handling foreigners

-| Bank Name | Features | Reputation Among Japanese Users | Best For |
+| Bank Name | Features | Reputation among Japanese users | Best for |

 |---|---|---|---|

 | Maybank | Malaysia's largest bank.
-Has the most ATMs and branches. | Easy to use as a main account for daily living | Those who want to use it as their primary account for living expenses and rent payments |
+Has the most ATMs and branches | Easy to use as a primary account for everyday living | Those who want to use it mainly for managing living expenses and automatic rent payments |

-| UOB | Singapore-based bank.
-Has a track record of serving foreign nationals | Popular among education-migration families and Japanese residents | Common among education-migration families and the Japanese community |
+| UOB | Singapore-based.
+Has a track record of handling foreigners | Education relocation · relatively popular among Japanese users | Common among education-relocation families and the Japanese community |

 | CIMB | Strong online features with a well-developed app | For those comfortable with online operations | People who want to make heavy use of online banking |

-| HSBC | Strong for international remittances and overseas use | Relatively low fees for international transfers | People who frequently move money to/from Japan ยท expats |
+| HSBC | Strong for international transfers and global use | Relatively low fees for international remittances | People who frequently move money to/from Japan · expatriates |

-| GXBank | A digital bank with daily interest calculation as a key feature | A newer service with a growing track record | People accustomed to digital banking ยท those who prioritize interest earnings |
+| GXBank | A digital bank featuring daily interest (interest calculated every day) | A newer service still building its track record | People accustomed to digital banking · those who prioritise interest earnings |

 School and housing procedures